enetwarch/hau-campus-erp/README.md

 ### Tech Stack

 **All of the technology used in this project is front-end**.
-As this is just a mock rework, there will be no backend that will deal with authentication, databasees, API, etc.. **No frameworks or libraries were used**, meaning all of this is made from vanilla web development languages.
+As this is just a mock rework, there will be no backend that will deal with authentication, databases, API, etc.. **No frameworks or libraries were used**, meaning all of this is made from vanilla web development languages.

 * **HTML5**: For the semantic structure of the website.
 * **CSS3**: Styles the HTML to make it look more modern and to increase UI and UX experience.